Georgia Fowler’s Chest-Baring Outfit Wows Fans On Instagram

-Victoria’s Secret model Georgia Fowler exactly knows how to stun her fans through her amazing looks, beautiful body, as well as her sense of style.
+Victoria’s Secret model Georgia Fowler knows exactly how to stun her fans through her amazing looks, beautiful body, and her sense of style.
 And to prove that, the model recently took to Instagram and posted a risqué snap which left her fans asking for more.

 In the sultry post, the model is featured wearing a shimmery white wrap dress which she tied up at the waist with a black sash belt to accentuate her slim waist.
 The model ditched her bra to expose her bare chest through the plunging neckline of her dress which ran all the way down to her waist.
 To add further sexiness to the attire, she exposed her legs through the thigh-high slit of her ensemble and finished off her look with a pair of silver high-heeled sandals.
-She tied her hair into a sleek bun with a side parting, accessorized with large silver earrings and a black studded purse and wore a full face of makeup to exude beauty and grace.
+She tied her hair into a sleek bun with a side parting, accessorized with large silver earrings and a black studded purse, and wore a full face of makeup to exude beauty and grace.

 Per the caption of the picture, Georgia dressed up to attend Elton John’s Oscar viewing party and within a day of having been posted, the post racked up more than 15,000 likes and various comments wherein fans showered the 26-year-old model for her sense of style.